kriszyp/promised-io/README.md

 file, HTTP, and system interaction with promises for asynchronous operations.

-Promised-IO also utilizes "lazy arrays" for progressively completed actions.
+Promised-IO also utilizes "lazy arrays" for progressively completed actions or for streaming of data.
 Lazy arrays provide all the standard iterative Array methods for receiving callbacks as actions are completed.
 Lazy arrays are utilized for progressive loading of files and HTTP responses.